NguyenHongThaiii/E-commerce-with-react-typescript/README.md

 - Scroll to old destination when prev or next url (Processing)

 - Email & location in footer (TEMPORARY COMPLETED)
-- Notification for add item for favorite list, add to cart, payment, login, (Add to cart)
+- Notification for add item for favorite list, add to cart, payment (Add to cart completed)
 - Change header to position fixed (OPTIONAL)
 - Await when changes quantity product & UI (OPTIONAL)
   ////////////////////////////////////////////////////////////////